algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ##### Game window

 <!-- A redécrire (similar) -->
-The game will take place in a maze similar to this one
+The game will take place in a maze similar to the one displayed below.

 ![pac-maze](../pictures/Pac-Maze.png)

 ##### Sprites